Daily Bulletin, March 2, 2007

 Ashton Farah demonstrates a technique

 There are countless stories of parents who turned away for a split second and to look back and see their child gone.
 It is that split second that can be vital to saving a child's life.
-Goltz Judo Club in Claremont will provide "Kid Safe," an educational and self-defense class for kids in the community.
+Goltz Judo Club in Claremont will provide "Kid Safe," an educational and self-defense class for kids in the community as part of it's Tiny Tots Judo Program.

 Starting in March, Goltz and the Goltz Judo Club will begin offering the class twice a session at the Alexander Hughes Center.
 "I personally think if the kids have learned one thing that saves them from a situation - that could be the best two hours they've spent," said Goltz, a seventh-degree black belt and LAPD Defensive Tactics Consultant.